 El Tigre Golf at Paradise Village – courtesy of TripAdvisor

-Although not the first time Tiger’s have been paired with golf, this random zoo attached to the course peaked our curiosity.
-El Tigre Golf & Country Club is oddly apart of a rescue program for tigers.
-Over the past decade or so more than 70 tigers have been cared for at this facility and on a typical day these large kittens can be seen walking the fairways or cruising in a golf cart with one of the care takers.
+Although not the first time Tiger’s have been paired with golf, this random zoo attached to the course piqued our curiosity.
+El Tigre Golf & Country Club is oddly a part of a rescue program for tigers.
+Over the past decade or so more than 70 tigers have been cared for at this facility and on a typical day, these large kittens can be seen walking the fairways or cruising in a golf cart with one of the caretakers.
 Awesome.
 We were not so lucky to see them on the greens during our visit but we did say hi at the enclosure near the entrance of the course.

 On the flip side of the challenging holes were two birdies on the front 9 (which is unheard of for me) and an Eagle for Glenn on the back 9 – definitely unheard of for our group.
 I have never been so happy and so frustrated during a game in my life.

 Although not along the ocean, El Tigre is not without its scenic charm.
 See tropical birds bathing on one of the 12 holes featuring water or stumble upon large iguanas lazily sunning themselves as you search for that sliced shot.
 Tropical trees sway in the soft breeze and the picturesque Sierra Madre mountains backdrop almost every hole.
 A great deal of thought has gone into the features of this course with some small waterfalls, creeks, and in particular a fun island green on hole #6.
 Oh, and did I mention there are tigers?!?

 The service continued in the clubhouse after our game as we enjoyed a quick bite to eat while a dozen or so employees vigorously removed the grass and mud from our irons.
 Seriously, my clubs have never been so clean.
 El Tigre offers an excellent golf experience for those looking to be taken care of on and off the course.
 Definitely excellent value for what you pay.